Philip Arps

-Philip Neville Arps is a New Zealand white supremacist and neo-Nazi.
+Philip Neville Arps (born 1974 or 1975) is a New Zealand white supremacist and neo-Nazi.
 He has a long criminal record, both of politically motivated crimes and crimes of an ordinary, apolitical nature.
 He first came to prominence when charged with distributing objectionable material, being the video of the 2019 Christchurch mosque shootings that had been livestreamed.
 He was unrepentant and was jailed for the offence.
 He has continued to promote his views, and to threaten violence against politicians, officials and his ex-wife's new partner, which resulted in further prison sentences, in 2023 and 2024.
 He stood as a candidate for a school board of trustees in 2022, which led to a law change to bar people with certain criminal convictions from serving on school boards.

 Prior to the Christchurch mosque shootings

 By March 2019 Arps had more than 30 criminal convictions for indecent assault, guns, drugs, burglary, and fraud.
 A 2019 news report referred to "an indecent assault on a woman in 1999".
 Another report described him as having been "previously made bankrupt in 2001".

 His most prominent offending before 2019 occurred in 2016, when he pleaded guilty to charges of offensive behaviour after being part of a group that delivered pigs' heads and offal to Al Noor Mosque in Christchurch.
 The mosque was collecting food donations to send to Fiji in the aftermath of Cyclone Winston and the animal remains were left in a box marked "Fiji".
 As part of the offending Arps and another man filmed themselves giving Nazi salutes and Arps saying, "White power ...
 Bring on the cull."
 He was fined $800 and said that he "won" by not being prosecuted for a hate crime.

 In 2018 Arps wrote a racist letter to Auckland mayor Phil Goff, who later passed it on to Police.

 Arps owned a "Nazi-themed insulation company" which was registered in 2010 and openly operated in Christchurch.
 Beneficial Insulation used a black sun symbol (designed by Heinrich Himmler) as its logo on company vans, charged prices in multiples of $14.88, dressed staff in camouflage uniforms, and had a web address that alluded to Auschwitz concentration camp.
 In the wake of the terrorist attacks of March 2019 the company was reported to police, removed from review websites like Builderscrack, and delisted by the Insulation Association of New Zealand.
 Its website and Facebook profiles were both taken offline.
 In September 2023 it was removed from the Companies Office's register, having filed no annual return that year.
 Arps was the sole director.